darshth/News-Classification-NLP-Machine-Learning-Cloud-Architecture/README.md

 The motivation behind developing and completing this project was to efficiently deliver a one stop solution to classify news and also to efficiently tackle fake news using the best tools and technologies in Natural Language Processing and Classification.

+## Supervised Learning Approach

+Both, The News Classification as well as The Fake News Detection model use Supervised Learning Approach.

+Supervised learning is a machine learning domain that maps an input to an output based on example input-output pairs.
+It infers a function from labeled training data consisting of a set of training examples.

+The architecture of Supervised Learning is as given below:

+Both the models use labelled data to train the machine to make accurate predictions/classifications when new instances of data are passed to the model.